Redocly/redocly-cli/docs/resources/built-in-rules.md

 ### operation-4xx-response
 Operation must have at least one `4xx` response.

-It's likely any API may return an error.
-Verifies that any API operation (endpoint) has at least one error case described.
+Any API may return an error.
+Verifies that every API operation has at least one error case described.

 ### operation-operationId
 Every operation must have an `operationId` defined.